-Learning a new language alters brain developmentAugust 29th, 2013 in Psychology & Psychiatry /
+Learning a new language alters brain developmentAugust 29, 2013 in Medicine & Health / Psychology & Psychiatry

 The age at which children learn a second language can have a significant bearing on the structure of their adult brain, according to a new joint study by the Montreal Neurological Institute and Hospital - The Neuro at McGill University and Oxford University.
 The majority of people in the world learn to speak more than one language during their lifetime.
 Many do so with great proficiency particularly if the languages are learned simultaneously or from early in development.

 The study concludes that the pattern of brain development is similar if you learn one or two language from birth.
 However, learning a second language later on in childhood after gaining proficiency in the first (native) language does in fact modify the brain's structure, specifically the brain's inferior frontal cortex.
 The left inferior frontal cortex became thicker and the right inferior frontal cortex became thinner.
 The cortex is a multi-layered mass of neurons that plays a major role in cognitive functions such as thought, language, consciousness and memory.